Q: How much do they cost?

 Q: What kind of material is the bearing made of?

 A: SealRyt® selects the proper polymer for your application and varies according to chemistry and thermal conditions.
-SealRyt develops its own polymer and utilizes all known base resins plus various admixtures to do so.
+SealRyt develops its own polymers and utilizes all known base resins plus various admixtures to do so.

 Q: How tight should I tighten the gland?